 Before a voter can claim his voting right, the voter must have at least one voting token on ePassportChain.
 The voter receives its token from the government, since the government knows who is eligible to vote.
-This means that the government first has to distributes TOKENS to all individuals who are eligible to vote.
-As stated before, there are about 13 million persons eligible to vote which means that the government has to distribute about 13 million TOKENS.
-In this section, the creation of elections is simulated and the performance of ePassportChain is analyzed.
+This means that the government first has to distribute voting tokens to all individuals who are eligible to vote.
+As stated before, there are about 13 million persons eligible to vote which means that the government has to distribute about 13 million voting tokens.
+In this section, the creation of an election is simulated and the performance of ePassportChain is analyzed.
 In addition, the size of of the chain and the time it takes to create an election are measured in this test.